What is OpenSea?

 External means use involving face to face interactions with people outside your business or organisation such as conferences, training presentations, in-stores and trade shows.
 Does not include any online, broadcast or other media uses.

-Film Festival means use in an independent film for submission and screening at film festivals.
+Film Festival means to use in an independent film for submission and screening at film festivals.

 Licence Fee means the fee that you pay to OpenSea to secure the applicable licence.